-The scale bar's Division Value option, as well as the behavior of the scale bar when it is resized or when the map scale changes, can be modified by choosing one of the following options from the Resize Behavior drop-down list:
+The scale bar Division Value option, as well as the behavior of the scale bar when it's resized or when the map scale changes, can be modified by choosing one of the following options from the Resize Behavior drop-down list:

 - Adjust division value—Preserves the number of divisions and tries to preserve the scale bar width by adjusting the division value.